abraunegg/onedrive/docs/usage.md

 To change this location, the application configuration option 'sync_dir' is used to specify a new local directory where your Microsoft OneDrive data should be stored.

 > [!IMPORTANT]
-> Please be aware that if you designate a network mount point (such as NFS, Windows Network Share, or Samba Network Share) as your `sync_dir`, this setup inherently lacks 'inotify' support.
-Support for 'inotify' is essential for real-time tracking of local file changes, which means that the client's 'Monitor Mode' cannot immediately detect changes in files located on these network shares.
-Instead, synchronisation between your local filesystem and Microsoft OneDrive will occur at intervals specified by the `monitor_interval` setting.
-This limitation regarding 'inotify' support on network mount points like NFS or Samba is beyond the control of this client.
+> Using a network mount point such as NFS, CIFS, SMB, Windows Network Share or Samba Network Share as your `sync_dir` has significant change-detection and performance implications.
+>
+> These network-backed filesystems should be treated as not providing usable `inotify` support for this client. `inotify` support is essential for Monitor Mode to detect local filesystem changes in real time.
+When `sync_dir` is located on a network mount, local file changes may not generate `inotify` events at all, meaning the client cannot immediately detect those changes as they occur.
+>
+> In this configuration, synchronisation between the local filesystem and Microsoft OneDrive will rely on scheduled monitor sync cycles controlled by `monitor_interval`, rather than immediate local filesystem event detection.
+>
+> Additionally, local filesystem notifications on network mounts do not behave the same way as they do on local disks.
+Changes made directly on the NAS, file server, or from another client may not be reported to this client.
+On very large sync trees this can be expensive, because the local database consistency check and local filesystem scan must validate state across the mounted filesystem.
+>
+> This limitation is caused by network filesystem and operating system notification behaviour, and is outside the control of this client.
+>
+> For large datasets, local storage is strongly preferred.
+If a network-backed `sync_dir` is required, test Monitor Mode behaviour and scan duration carefully before relying on it for unattended operation.

 ### How do I safely remove my local sync_dir without deleting my OneDrive data?
 > [!CAUTION]